 Dina Mattern is a Research Coordinator for the Department of Psychiatry, Division of Addiction Psychiatry.
 Dina received a Master of Science (MS) degree in Experimental Psychology with a concentration in Behavioral Neuroscience from Seton Hall University.
 Dina has a wide range of experience extending to fMRI neuroimaging, cognitive neuroscience, behavioral and epidemiological research.
 Prior to joining the Division of Addiction Psychiatry, Dina worked as a Lab Manager for the Learning and Decision Making lab at Rutgers-Newark.
 Here, she managed various neuroimaging and behavioral research studies examining the neural mechanisms of feedback-based learning and its associated reward processing.
 Currently, Dina coordinates multiple research projects pertaining to the mental health and substance use of New Jersey residents, with a focus on opioid use disorder.
 This includes the Opioid Overdose study, which utilizes both qualitative and quantitative research methods to capture the opioid user's perspective on opioid abuse and overdose.
 She also plays an active role in managing and analyzing data for the New Jersey Household Survey on Drug Use and Health, a three year longitudinal study evaluating changing substance use trends, the mental health status, and prevalence of co-occurring substance abuse and mental health disorders of New Jersey residents.
 Dina is interested in building upon her experiences to further understand the impairments of reward processing in the brain pertaining to addiction, as well as developing better treatment programs for those with opioid use disorder.

-John Mikolajczyk is the Secretary for the Department of Psychiatry, Division of Addiction Psychiatry at the Rutgers-Robert Wood Johnson Medical School.
-In addition to providing front desk coverage, he renders administrative support to the Project Directors, Principal Investigators, faculty members, research assistants, and other professional staff.
-John also coordinates and maintains records associated with grant accounts and state budgets, and ensures funds are utilized according to policy and regulations.
-John furthermore assists in maintaining the division's website as well as its office and pharmaceutical supplies.
+John Mikolajczyk is the Secretary for the Department of Psychiatry's Division of Addiction Psychiatry at the Rutgers-Robert Wood Johnson Medical School (RWJMS).
+John received a social sciences degree from Kean University and has worked at RWJMS in an administrative capacity for over 10 years.
+In addition to providing front desk coverage for the division, he renders vital administrative support to the Project Directors, Principal Investigators, faculty members, research assistants, and other professional staff.
+John also coordinates and maintains records associated with grant accounts and state budgets, and ensures these funds are utilized according to policy regulations.
+John furthermore is responsible for handling the day-to-day logistics of the division as well as maintaining its website.

 Jessica Ortiz is the research coordinator at the Tobacco Research & Intervention Lab working on clinical trials related to tobacco dependence.
 She is currently pursuing her MSW from Rutgers School of Social Work and earned a Bachelor of Arts in Psychology from Rutgers University.

-Queenie Reda holds a LSW, MSW, and is currently in the process of earning her LCADC license for substance use disorder counseling.
-Queenie is also pursuing another graduate degree with Rutgers University, Newark.
+Queenie Reda holds a MSW and is a LSW & LCADC.
+Queenie is pursuing a Doctor of Social Work Degree (DSW) at Rutgers School of Social Work .
 She is employed as a Health Educator in the Division of Addiction Psychiatry at Rutgers Robert Wood Johnson Medical School.
 As a Health Educator, she is providing education on the history of opioid use as well as presenting on naloxone for the reversal of an opioid overdose.
 She is also an adjunct instructor at a local community college teaching in Pre-Social Work/Human Services courses to students on the CADC track.
 Queenie has a range of experience in providing mental health services, substance use disorder counseling, and prevention workshops to at risk populations.

 You can view Rachel’s CV here